conormkelly/reamo/PLANNED_FEATURES.md

 Just: **"See what I recorded, tidy it up, make quick keep/trash decisions, move on."**

+### Navigate Mode: Item Density Overlay Enhancements

+The Navigate mode shows merged item blocks as a visual indicator of "where stuff is".
+Planned enhancements:

+**Track filtering (uses REAPER's track selection):**
+- [x] No tracks selected: All items aggregated, default color
+- [x] 1 track selected: Show only that track's items with track color (nothing if no items)
+- [x] 2+ tracks selected: Show merged blocks for selected tracks only, default color

+**Visual refinements:**
+- [ ] Consider subtle waveform silhouette inside blocks (lower priority)

 ---

 ## ID-Keyed Pending State (Architectural Fix)